create3000/x_ite/docs/_posts/components/DIS/ReceiverPdu.md

 ReceiverPdu is a networked Protocol Data Unit (PDU) information node that transmits the state of radio frequency (RF) receivers modeled in a simulation.

-The ReceiverPdu node belongs to the **DIS** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The ReceiverPdu node belongs to the **DIS** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy